History of Athletic Bilbao

 Athletic Bilbao is a Spanish football club from Bilbao, Biscay in the Basque Country.

-In addition to winning several national league titles and domestic cups since their formation around the start of the 20th century, the club is perhaps best known for their policy of only signing players who have some link to their home territory, and for being one of only three clubs to have participated in every league season without being relegated, despite the restrictions of the policy.
+In addition to winning several national league titles and domestic cups since their formation at the start of the 20th century, the club is perhaps best known for their policy of only signing players who have a link to their home territory, and for being one of only three clubs to have participated in every league season without being relegated, despite the restrictions of the policy.

 Background

 The Lamiako field in the 1930s.

 Football was introduced to Bilbao by two distinct groups of players, both with British connections: British steel and shipyard workers and Basque students returning from schools in Britain.

-In the late 19th century, Bilbao was a leading port of an important industrial area with iron mines and shipyards nearby, such as the Nervión Shipyards, located in Sestao (Vizcaya).
-In 1889, its British employees formed a multi-sports entity called Club Atleta, who played the first known football match in Bilbao on 4 April 1890 in a game between the club's members, and soon, they began to play against crews of English ships made-up of miners coming from Southampton, Portsmouth and Sunderland.
-Along with the coal, the British miners and shipyard workers brought with them (as in so many other parts of the world) the game of football.
-These first matches were held on a field known as La Campa de los Ingleses, but it was at the Campo de Lamiako where football took off in Bilbao, with several Bilbainos swarming the field to watch the teams of British workers challenge each other every weekend, and inevitably, the local citizens began to play this sport as well.
+In the late 19th century, Bilbao was a leading port in an important industrial area with iron mines and shipyards nearby, such as the Nervión Shipyards, located in Sestao (Vizcaya).
+In 1889, its British employees formed a multi-sports entity called Club Atleta, who played the first known football match in Bilbao on 4 April 1890 in a game between the club's members, and soon, they began to play against crews of English ships carrying miners from Southampton, Portsmouth and Sunderland.
+Along with the coal, the British miners and shipyard workers brought with them (as in so many other parts of the world) football.
+These first matches were held on a field known as La Campa de los Ingleses, but it was at the Campo de Lamiako where football took off in Bilbao, with several Bilbainos swarming the field to watch the teams of British workers challenge each other every weekend, and The local population also began to play the sport.

 Meanwhile, sons of the Basque educated classes had made the opposite journey and went to Britain to complete their studies in civil engineering and commerce.
 While in the United Kingdom, these students developed an interest in football, and on their return to Bilbao, they began to arrange football games at Lamiako, with an early example of this coming in the spring of 1894, when some Bilbaínos faced an eleven of English residents in Bilbao in the morning of 3 May, ending in a 5–0 victory for the British.
 The result did not discourage the local population, who continued their newfound love affair with the British sport, began taking root in the city, and soon it gained followers among members belonging to the Gimnásio Zamacois, among whom a certain Juan Astorquia stood out.